Sketching for Sequential Change-Point Detection: Introduction

-In this paper, we consider performing change-point detection using sketches of high-dimensional data vectors, and present a new sequential \emph{sketching procedure} utilizing the generalized likelihood ratio (GLR) statistics.
-In particular, suppose we may choose an $M\times N$ matrix $A$ with $M\ll N$, and consider projections of the vectors $y_t = Ax_t$, $t = 1, 2, \ldots$.
-Assume the pre-change vector is zero-mean Gaussian distributed, and the post-change vector is Gaussian distributed with an unknown mean vector $\mu$, and with the covariance matrix unchanged.
+In this paper, we present a new sequential \emph{sketching procedure} based on the generalized likelihood ratio (GLR) statistics.
+In particular, suppose we may choose an $M\times N$ matrix $A$ with $M\ll N$ to project the original data: $y_t = Ax_t$, $t = 1, 2, \ldots$.
+Assume the pre-change vector is zero-mean Gaussian distributed and the post-change vector is Gaussian distributed with an {\it unknown} mean vector $\mu$ while the covariance matrix is unchanged.
 Here we assume the mean vector is unknown since it typically represents an anomaly.
-The sketching procedure detects such a change by forming a GLR statistic, where the unknown $\mu$ is replaced with its maximum likelihood ratio estimator.
-Due to random projection of the data into a lower dimensional space, we are not able to find a unique estimator for the mean.
-Instead, there will be a family of estimators and we show that picking one such estimator from the family suffices.
-In this sense, we find that the task of detecting the presence of a signal from its linear projection is much easier than the corresponding tasks of recovering the signal or its support.
+The GLR statistic is formed by replacing the unknown $\mu$ with its maximum likelihood ratio estimator (e.g., \cite{siegmund2011detecting}).
+Then we further generalize to the setting with time-varying projections $A_t$ of dimension $M_t\times N$.
+We demonstrate the good performance of our procedures by simulations, a real-data example of solar flare detection, and a synthetic example of power network failure detection with data generated using real-world power network topology.

-We obtain analytic expressions for two fundamental performance metrics: the average run length (ARL) when there is no change and the expected detection delay (EDD) when there is a change-point by extending the results in \cite{XieSiegmund2012}.
+Our theoretical contribution are mainly in two aspects.
+We obtain analytic expressions for two fundamental performance metrics for the sketching procedures: the average run length (ARL) when there is no change and the expected detection delay (EDD) when there is a change-point, for both fixed and time-varying projections.
 Our approximations are shown to be highly accurate using simulations.
 These approximations are quite useful in determining the threshold of the detection procedure to control false-alarms, without having to resort to the onerous numerical simulations.
+Moreover, we characterize \yang{the relative performance of the sketching procedure compared to that without sketching.} We examine the EDD ratio when the sketching matrix $A$ is either a random Gaussian matrix or a sparse 0-1 matrix (in particular, an expander graph).
+We find that, as also verified numerically, \yang{when the signal strength and $M$ are sufficiently large, the sketching procedure may have little performance loss.
+When the signal is weak, the performance loss can be large when $M$ is too small.
+In this case, our results can be used to find the minimum $M$ such that performance loss is bounded, assuming certain worst case signal and for a given target ARL value. }